Travel Brand Opportunities, Roku-Walmart CTV Tech, & More | Weekly Marketing News

 Performance TV allows advertisers to combine the impact of direct-response video campaigns run on big-screens with the attribution and targeting available through digital channels like display and mobile.
 Just like those digital channels:

-And with the growth of Connected TV advertising expected to reach $13.41 billion in 2021, it seems that advertisers are already taking notice of the benefits of running their campaigns through this channel.
+And with the growth of CTV advertising expected to reach $13.41 billion in 2021, it seems that advertisers are already taking notice of the benefits of running their campaigns through this channel.

 The issues that Facebook is facing due to Apple’s iOS 4.5 privacy changes don’t apply when it comes to running campaigns on Connected TV devices, so marketers won’t miss a beat if they switch to advertising through streaming TV ads.
 Advertisers who once leaned on Facebook for performance campaigns can launch with the same strategies, target desirable audiences, and drive measurable performance—all during premium, ad-supported shows provided by well-known networks on Connected TV.
 Ultimately, this is a major opportunity for advertisers looking to keep utilizing the digital capabilities they are used to, but through the power and prestige associated with television.